aspose-email/Aspose.Email-Products/email/en/java/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.Email for Java allows developers to focus on implementing their own business logic for managing emails without having to know about format specifications or network programming.
+ Aspose.Email for Java allows developers to focus on implementing their own business logic for managing emails without the necessity to know format specifications or network programming.
 </p>

 <p>
  Aspose.Email for Java can create Outlook emails, parse emails or convert message formats such as MSG, EML, MBOX, PST, OST &amp; MHT from within Java applications.
-The API can manipulate message contents, attachments, headers, and MAPI properties as well as the capability to send and receive emails via a number of popular protocols.
-It also provides the ability to manage message storage documents such as Personal Storage Files PST and Offline Storage Files OST.
+The API can manipulate message contents, attachments, headers, and MAPI properties, and provides the capability to send and receive emails via a number of popular protocols.
+It allows to <a href="https://docs.aspose.com/email/java/working-with-outlook-storage-files/">work with Outlook storage files</a> such as Personal Storage Files PST and Offline Storage Files OST.
 You can list emails, extract emails, add or remove messages from storage files as per your application specifications.
-Java Email library allows to work with Outlook contacts file (VCF).
+Java Email library also allows to <a href="https://docs.aspose.com/email/java/working-with-contacts-in-pst-file/">work with Outlook contacts file</a> (VCF).
+The overview of all features and their use with code samples you can find in our <a href="https://docs.aspose.com/email/java/">documentation</a>
 </p>

 {{< /blocks/products/pf/tab-content >}}